cambridge-ceu/csd3/applications/pspp.md

 ## 1.6.0

-A couple of Perl modules are required,
+A couple of Perl modules are required and can be made available as follows,

 ```bash
 perl -MCPAN -e shell